- 365-night sleep trial and 20-year warranty

 Best Canadian Foam Mattress

-Canada’s Best Cooling Mattress
+Canada’s Best Mattress For a Good Night’s Sleep

 Best Canadian Luxury Hybrid Mattress